 Each day, workers on construction sites, in stores, and in offices risk back injury due to heavy lifting, inadequate support, and other on-the-job hazards.
 Back injuries can seriously impact an individual’s health and overall ability to perform the requirements of the job.
 Those who have suffered a back injury at work may be entitled to workers’ compensation benefits.
 These benefits pay medical expenses as well as lost wages.
-For more information on back injuries and worker’s compensation, contact the Pennsylvania back injury at work lawyers of Lowenthal & Abrams at 888-979-7298 today.
+For more information on back injuries and worker’s compensation, contact the Pennsylvania back injury at work lawyers of Lowenthal & Abrams, Injury Attorneys at 888-979-7298 today.

 Common Workplace Back Injuries

 Lifting incidents, repetitive motion, slip and falls, and other accidents are often the source of back injuries.
 For some people, sitting incorrectly or in a bad chair for hours on end can agitate pre-existing injuries or lead to new and debilitating back pain.
 Back injuries can be costly to treat and the pain and limited ability to move can last for a long time.
 In some cases, treatment may be required for the remainder of the individual’s life in order to manage pain and other symptoms.

 It is important to take whatever steps you can to avoid hurting your back.
 Common ways to avoid back injury include: